GursehajHarika/CENG319-Assignment/README.md

 # History

-This is a fairly new component for android released in 2013, this library was created to make the process of downloading or caching images easier.
+This is a fairly new component for android released, Copyrighted by Square.Inc. and lisenced under the Apache License, Version 2.0 in 2013, the license can be priviewed [here](http://www.apache.org/licenses/LICENSE-2.0).Before the release of version 2.6.0, the library had a bug and was unable to download images of size bigger than 10MB.

 # The Major Methods and Code For Implementation